 The airport was originally an Israeli Air Force base prior to the territory being returned to Egypt.
 The terminals boast a wide variety of shopping facilities including souvenir and duty free shops as well as bazaars.
 The departure customs area offers fantastic local goods, perfumes and alcohol to take home.

-Food and beverage:There are a few cafes, fast food outlets and restaurants where you can relax with a cup of coffee or something to eat before take-off.
+Food and beverages:There are a few cafes, fast food outlets and restaurants where you can relax with a cup of coffee or something to eat before take-off.

 Currency Exchange:Travellers can exchange currency at the dedicated currency exchange offices and bank department in Terminal 1.
 There are a number of 24-hour ATMs throughout the airport too.

-Lost Luggage:The lost baggage office is in the arrivals area.
+Lost luggage:The lost baggage office is in the arrivals area.

-Car Hire:Thrifty, Hertz.
+Car hire:Thrifty, Hertz.

-Airport Hub:Sharm el-Sheikh International Airport (code SSH) is a hub for Egypt Air flights.
+Airport hub:Sharm el-Sheikh International Airport (code SSH) is a hub for Egypt Air flights.